 Here's our pick of the very best free download managers for Windows.
 Once you've tried one, you'll wonder how you ever managed without it.

-Ninja Internet Download Manager is a relative newcomer to the downloading party, and it looks considerably more contemporary than its, er, contemporaries.
+Ninja Download Manager is a relative newcomer to the downloading party, and it looks considerably more contemporary than its, er, contemporaries.

 There's also a built-in video downloader with support for YouTube and Vimeo, and a video converter that changes the file format automatically once it's finished downloading.